Punta Gastaldi: Characteristics

 The state border with France, which follows the northern ridge of Monviso, diverges from this direction near Punta Gastaldi, turning sharply west to follow the ridge that, from the underlying Passo di Vallanta, reaches the Colle dell'Agnello.
 As a result, the summit is entirely in Italian territory.

 The first ascent of the summit was made by Rev. William Auguste Coolidge and the guide Christian Almer Jr., who reached the summit via the normal route on 16 August 1884.
 The two, however, believed they had reached the Viso di Vallanta.

 The peak was later dedicated to Bartolomeo Gastaldi, a geologist, mountain enthusiast, and co-founder with Quintino Sella of the Club Alpino Italiano.

-From a geological perspective, the mountain, like the entire northern ridge of the Monviso group, belongs to the Piedmontese facies series of the Trias-Jura (Gastaldi’s greenstone zone): specifically, it is composed of effusive eruptive rocks (prasinite, amphibolite, eclogite).
+From a geological perspective, the mountain, like the entire northern ridge of the Monviso group, belongs to the Piedmontese facies series of the Trias-Jura (Gastaldi’s greenstone zone): specifically, it is composed of effusive eruptive rocks (prasinites, amphibolite, eclogite).